Often I scratch my head and wonder, “How relevant is SMS in 2018, which also marks the 25th birthday of text messaging?”

 Those statistics look like a good reason to have a birthday celebration of SMS, rather than a revival party.

-SMS: Almost dead or alive and kicking?
+The future of SMS and text: Almost dead or alive and kicking?

 Remember how it all started?
 How disruptive SMS was at the time?
 While the initial take-off for messaging was slow, in 1995 when the first predictive texting was introduced based on typed letters, messaging volumes started to ramp up.
 It took another five years for SMS to finally take-off for good, and by early 2000, text messaging had changed the world completely with regard to communication habits.